HaoNLe/FashionWebapp/IntroTodeepLearning.md

 For more checkout [An Intro to RNNs](https://medium.com/explore-artificial-intelligence/an-introduction-to-recurrent-neural-networks-72c97bf0912).

 ## Resources

+TODO: Copy/Paste all links here.

+I used a lot of links throughout this doc and only some are listed here.
+Some links here weren't used in the doc.

 ### Comprehensive Resources
 * [Beginner's Guide to Neural Networks and Deep Learning - skymind](https://skymind.ai/wiki/neural-network)
 * [Neural Networks and Deep Learning - Michael Nielson](http://neuralnetworksanddeeplearning.com) - a good general overview